alphagov/govuk-frontend/src/file-upload/README.md

       "id": "file-upload-3",
       "name": "file-upload-3",
       "label": {
-        "text": "Upload a file",
+        "text": "Upload a file"
+      },
+      "hint": {
-        "hintText": "Your photo may be in your Pictures, Photos, Downloads or Desktop folder.
+        "text": "Your photo may be in your Pictures, Photos, Downloads or Desktop folder.
 Or in an app like iPhoto."
       },
       "errorMessage": {
         "text": "Error message goes here"